 Single-cell Omics Platform (SCOP)

-The Single-Cell Omics Platform (SCOP) offers three different single-cell techniques and services, which are listed below.
-We provide basic bioinformatics support to annotate NGS data and the SCOP can also provide access to dissociation protocols.
+The Single-Cell Omics Platform (SCOP) offers different single-cell services, which are listed below.
+SCOP provides basic bioinformatic support to annotate sequencing data and we can also provide access to dissociation protocols.

-The preparation of single-cell suspensions is not included in the services, therefore:
+The preparation of single-cell suspensions is not included in SCOP’s services therefore:

-- Note that we cannot cover the cost in the case of failure.
-If the failure is due to manufacturing flaws of the 10X components or the Illumina system the companies will compensate.
+Note that SCOP cannot cover the cost in the case of failure.
+If the failure is due to manufacturing flaws of the 10X components or the Illumina system, the companies will compensate.

-- If you would like us to provide an early cost estimate then please send us the number of samples and techniques you would like us to run.
+If you would like us to provide an early cost estimate, then please contact us (LINK: CBMR-SCOP@sund.ku.dk) with information about the number of samples and techniques you would like us to run.

 The three main experimental steps are:

 Cell hashing is the responsibility of the user and samples should be incubated with cell hashing antibodies (Hashtags) prior sample drop-off.
 Contact SCOP to consult on cell hashing, and to receive a cell hashing protocol and Hashtags (SCOP offers only Hashtags for nuclei).